© Crown copyright 2021

 Local authorities should work with transport operators to agree the arrangements for cleaning vehicles.
 Frequently touched surfaces should be cleaned after each journey wherever possible, and enhanced cleaning should take place at the end of each day.

 Local authorities should work with schools and transport operators to consider how mixing might be minimised on school transport.
-However, we know that vehicle capacity and the complexity of some home to school transport arrangements mean there will often be limits to the extent to which mixing can be minimised.
+However, we know that vehicle capacity and the complexity of some home to school and college transport arrangements mean there will often be limits to the extent to which mixing can be minimised.

 Wherever possible, it is recommended that: